 At Christmastime, it’s music which inspires the heart and stirs the soul for the season.
-Throughout the year, music activates memories and enhances mood.
+Throughout the year, music activates memories and improves mood.
 In worship, it’s a vehicle of praise, adoration, and thanksgiving to the Lord Most High.
 But perhaps like no other genre of music, it is the heritage songs, in particular, that communicate the theology and core doctrines of the Church of God movement.
 These songs resonate warmly with the Christian experience, telling in joyful tones all Jesus is, what he has done, and what he promises to do.
 Powerful new songs may be heard more often today in most of our congregations, but the heritage songs have proved timeless through the years.
 That’s why Church of God Ministries is excited to announce the highly anticipated return of the beloved Heritage Sing to the Church of God Convention next June.

 New this year: the Heritage Sing will not pose a scheduling conflict with the General Assembly!
 In recent years, the Heritage Sing took place at the same time as one of the General Assembly sessions as an alternative option for laypeople who were not a part of the G.A.
 But numerous pastors and lay delegates have expressed interest in also attending the hymn sing.
 We heard your feedback, and the 2:00 PM, Saturday, June 29, 2019, event is the only major event scheduled event at that time.